AvaloniaUI/avalonia-docs/docs/basics/user-interface/introduction-to-xaml.md

 ```

 :::info
-For a complete list of the _Avalonia UI_ built-in controls, see the reference [here](../../reference/controls).&#x20;
+For a complete list of the _Avalonia UI_ built-in controls, see the reference [here](../../reference/controls).
 :::

 ## Control Attributes

 The XML elements that represent controls have attributes corresponding to control properties that can be set.
-You can set a control property by adding an attribute to an element.&#x20;
+You can set a control property by adding an attribute to an element.

 For example, to specify a blue background for a button control, you add the `Background` attribute set the value to `"Blue"`.
 Like this: